sethteo/tp/docs/DeveloperGuide.md

 <img src="images/ViewClientCommand.png" width="700"/>

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifelines for
-`DeleteMeetingCommandParser` and `DeleteMeetingCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifelines reach the end of the diagram.
+`ViewCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifelines reach the end of the diagram.
 </div>